How To Troubleshoot Garage Door Openers

 Finding solutions to problems with your garage door opener is best attempted with resources (such as the owner’s manual) specific to the model of garage door opener you have.
 Your owner’s garage door maintenance manual should have an entire troubleshooting section in which all of the problems that commonly occur with that garage door opener are listed (and perhaps some that are not very common).
 In addition to listing the problems, it will list steps to take to isolate the cause of the problem in that specific opener, the steps to take to remedy the problem, and may sometimes tell you if any specific tools are needed in completing the repair, as well as information for ordering replacement parts.

 If you don’t have an owner’s manual available, you can use this generic guide to isolating and repairing the problem you have.

 * Garage door doesn’t open or close.
 It works with wall switch.
 But does not respond to the remote

-o You were trying to operate the opener from outside the range of the remote control, try moving closer to the unit; or
+- You were trying solve your garage door opener repair problem by operating the opener from outside the range of the remote control, try moving closer to the unit; or

 * Garage door doesn’t open or close.
 Works with remote but not wall switch

 * Garage door doesn’t open or close.
 Does not work with remote or wall switch

 - Manually open door to determine if the door is physically jammed or if the garage door spring is broken; if that is the case you will need to check rollers, tracks, cables and torsion springs to isolate the cause of jamming.
 If the problem is in the torsion spring or the cables, contact a qualified garage door repair company.
 Those parts present extreme danger to inexperienced DIYers.

 - Check circuit breaker.
 If power is on at the circuit breaker, use circuit tester to check for power at the opener.

 - If there is power to the opener but it is not responding, the problem is within the opener.